err0rgod/pdfpass/README.md

 **PDFPass** is a simple tool to protect your PDF files with a password.
 You can use it in two ways:
 - **Web Version:** Use a modern, neon-themed web interface to upload and protect your PDFs.
+  _Includes a random password generator for convenience!_
 - **CLI Version:** Use the command line to quickly encrypt PDFs.

 ---